"Family is the Fundamental Cell of Society" Pope Francis

-At the same time, households of faith today take on many forms, which include persons who are single, divorced, widowed, etc. As Blessed John Paul II reminded us, “No one is without a family in this world: The Church is a home and a family for everyone.”
-We offer resources, community, and support to all households and every person in a household, so that all may grow in their Christian vocation to live in communion, love, justice, and peace with God and all men and women.
+At the same time, the Domestic Church (households of faith) today take on many forms, which include persons who are single, divorced, widowed.
+As St. John Paul II reminds us, “No one is without a family in this world: The Church is a home and a family for everyone.”
+We offer resources, community, and support to all Domestic Churches (households) and to every person in each Domestic Church (household), so that all of us may grow in our Christian vocation to live in communion, love, justice, and peace with God and all men and women.

 “The family home is rightly called the domestic church, a community of grace and prayer, a school of human virtues and of Christian charity”—Catechism of the Catholic Church, no. 1666